datanav/docs/tutorial-collect-source-systems.rst

 .. admonition:: Prerequisites

   #.
 You will need to create a HubSpot App Developer account in order to connect to the HubSpot API.
-This can be created here: `HubSpot <https://developers.hubspot.com/get-started>`_.
+This can be created here: `HubSpot App Developer Account <https://developers.hubspot.com/get-started>`_.
   #.
 After creating your App Developer account, create an App Test Account.
 You will need this to interact with the HubSpot API.
   #.
 Navigate to your settings section and pick the "Integrations" -> "API Key" tab.
   #.
 Create and save your API Key.